 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through Dec.
+31, 2014.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Risk factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 Investing in mid-cap growth stocks may carry more risk than investing in stocks of larger more well-established companies.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
-For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
+For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.